gabezurita/learn-to-program/README.md

 # Web Development Basics

 Since finishing Dev Bootcamp and starting my first tech job at Optoro, several friends have asked me for tips on beginning their web development journey.
 Since I found myself giving the same advice repeatedly, I put together this readme to be a bit more [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) with my life.
-I'm sure there are plenty of other guides on the web, but I wanted to give it a shot and make my own.

 Most of these resources were found at the code study group that I attend at my company, Optoro.
-Some came from Dev Bootcamp, where I spent a good chunk of time getting better at programming -- this does not include everything I've learned, but I think it's a good foundation.
+Some came from Dev Bootcamp, where I spent a good chunk of time getting better at programming -- this does not include everything I've learned, but I think it's a good start.

 If you think anything on this guide could be improved or should be changed, just make a pull request and/or email me at gabezurita@gmail.com.
 Here goes!